aws-samples/mainframe-data-utilities/README.md

 ### Execution

-Execute `extract-ebcdic-to-ascii.py` passing the json parameter file as an argument, as the command below:
+Execute `extract-ebcdic-to-ascii.py` passing the json parameter file created in the previous step as an argument.
+The command below will process the [extract-ebcdic-to-ascii/SourceFile.txt](extract-ebcdic-to-ascii/SourceFile.txt) file provided as an example.

 ```
 python3 extract-ebcdic-to-ascii.py extract-ebcdic-to-ascii/ParamFile.json